ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 * The **Altibase server and aku** utility should be executed within the same container.
 *  `aku -p start` command should be performed after the Altibase server has started successfully.

+* After completing `aku -p start` command on a Pod, it should sequentially create the next Pod.
+This requires configuring the startup probe.
 * **Startup Probe** configuration is needed to verify if `aku -p start` command has been successfully executed.
 You can use the presence of the aku_start_completed file in the /tmp directory as an indicator for verification.
 * Set **publishNotReadyAddress** to true.
+* `aku -p end` command should be performed before stopping the Altibase server.
+* A Pod should be terminated after `aku -p end` command completes successfully.

-* It is necessary to set the **terminationGracePeriodSeconds** in Kubernetes to a sufficient value to gracefully complete aku during Pod termination.
+* It is necessary to set Kubernetes' **terminationGracePeriodSeconds** long enough to allow enough time for aku to successfully complete when Pod terminates.

 ### Altibase Environment Variable